ThKrypt/QualCoder/Home.md

 QualCoder does make a backup of a project when the project is first opened.
 I recommend that you make a backup before doing any substantial changes, such as reorganising codes and categories.

-Edition April 2019 Author: Colin Curtain ccbogel@hotmail.com
+Edition August 2019 Author: Colin Curtain ccbogel@hotmail.com

 **Copyright Notice**
 The MIT License (MIT)